 Description

-The Raptor is a full suspension electric mountain bike built for real trail riding.
-A powerful mid-drive motor, long-range battery, and durable trail components combine to create a bike that feels confident on dirt roads, forest trails, and technical climbs.
+All new for 1000 watt 2026 Raptor is a full suspension electric mountain bike built for real trail riding.
+A powerful mid-drive motor, long-range battery, inverted fork, and durable trail components combine to create a bike that feels confident on dirt roads, forest trails, and technical trails.

 There’s a moment on every ride where the trail tilts upward and you wonder how much you have left in the tank.